Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Introduction

 \section{Introduction}

 We consider the 1D generalized Constantin--Lax--Majda (gCLM) equation

 for $x \in \mathbb{R}$, where $\mtx{H}(\cdot)$ denotes the Hilbert transform on the real line.
 This equation is a 1D model for the vorticity formulation of the 3D incompressible Euler equations, proposed to study the competitive relation between advection and vortex stretching.
 In particular, $\omega$ models the vorticity, and the nonlinear terms $u\omega_x$ and $u_x\omega$ model the advection term and the vortex stretching term, respectively.
-The 3D Biot-Savart law that recovers the velocity from the vorticity is modeled by $u_x = \mtx{H}(\omega)$, which has the same scaling as the original Biot-Savart law.
+The 3D Biot--Savart law that recovers the velocity from the vorticity is modeled by $u_x = \mtx{H}(\omega)$, which has the same scaling as the original Biot--Savart law.

 The fundamental question on the global regularity of the 3D Euler equations with smooth initial data of finite energy remains one of the most challenging open problems in fluid dynamics.
 It is widely believed that the vortex stretching effect has the potential to induce an infinite growth of the vorticity in finite time.
 The first construction of a (stable) self-similar finite-time blowup for the 3D incompressible Euler equations on $\mathbb{R}^3$ was established by Elgindi \cite{elgindi2021finite} in the axisymmetric setting from $C^{1,\alpha}$ initial velocity for sufficiently small $\alpha$ (with stability of the blowup discussed in \cite{elgindi2021stable}).
 Under some change of variables, the $C^{1,\alpha}$ regularity of the solution gives rise to a small coefficient $\alpha$ in the advection term that weakens its effect, which is similar to the role of the parameter $a$ in \eqref{eqt:gCLM}.
 Later, Chen and Hou \cite{chen2022stable,chen2025singularity} employed rigorous computer-assisted proof to show for the first time that the 3D vortex stretching can actually dominate the advection and lead to an asymptotically self-similar finite-time singularity from smooth initial data in the presence of a solid boundary.
 Recently, Cordoba et al. \cite{cordoba2025finite} also constructed a finite-time blowup of the axisymmetric incompressible Euler equations from $C^{1,\alpha}$ initial velocity for small $\alpha$.
 Instead of relying on self-similarity, they constructed the finite-time blowup in a novel way by manipulating an infinite cascade of vorticity.
 However, whether a finite-time singularity can happen for the 3D incompressible Euler equations from smooth initial data in the free space $\mathbb{R}^3$ still remains open.
 Nevertheless, Hou and Huang \cite{hou2022potential} presented numerical evidence of a potential self-similar finite-time blowup of the 3D Euler equations from smooth initial data.
 In particular, the self-similar solution they discovered exhibits a two-scale feature in the sense that the outer profile becomes more and more singular while the local inner profile remains smooth on a much smaller spatial scale.
 The mechanism of this self-similar blowup has not been fully understood.
 Therefore, it is still worthwhile to explore more sophisticated mechanisms that lead to novel self-similar finite-time blowups from smooth initial data for simplified models of the 3D Euler equations such as the gCLM model.